Catheter Ablation vs Common Drugs and Medication

 Many patients who come to our office looking to understand more about electrophysiology have never been able to tolerate or have been unwilling to accept the risks of anti-coagulant medication.

-However, we strongly believe that cardiac ablation, potentially with the addition of the closure of the left atrial appendage, can offer most patients a comprehensive low-risk solution to both their heightened risk of stroke and its underlying cause.
+Cardiac ablation, potentially with the addition of the closure of the left atrial appendage, can offer most patients a comprehensive low-risk solution to both their heightened risk of stroke and its underlying cause.

 Before stopping the use of any anticoagulant medication, it is important that patients consult with their cardiologist or electrophysiologist to ensure the safety of doing so.
 As with any medical decision, the benefits must be weighed against the potential risks.